benknoble/benknoble.github.io/pages/testimonials.md

   expertise to encourage adoption of proposed ideas."
 - "[Ben is] diligent and open to learn [and is] an impressive addition to the team."
+- "I worked with Ben remotely.
+He was an intern in the infrastructure team at Nuage Networks.
+Being on the infra team meant exposure to the 'full-stack' our systems at Nuage; from racking, stacking, and cabling in the lab, tracing and debugging virtualization and networking issues, and improving reliability of different aspects of the CI/CD pipeline.

+    "During the interview process it was clear Ben was a bright developer.
+    During his first few weeks, he was able to reduce the build time of one of the components most built by half (from 20 minutes to 10 minutes).

+    "Later on, he built a general purpose caching system for improving the speed of some of a more convoluted build process.

+    "He is a master of git, and was willing to tutor and mentor those who needed help.
+His communication skills were of the highest quality, in chat, by phone, video, and documentation of proposed projects and in code.

+    "His ability to dive into and work on 'legacy' codebases was impressive and admirable.
+He quickly became the person sought after for code reviews because of his sharp insight and intuition.

+    "I feel very happy to have worked with Ben.
+And I am very happy to have the chance to recommend him for all the great work he has done."
+(John Naulty via LinkedIn)